 Impact

-The vulnerability stems from a logic error in the Btrfs filesystem’s chunk‑allocation routine.
-When the kernel attempts to allocate a new chunk and the internal chunk map contains non‑consecutive gaps, the routine mistakenly reports an EEXIST condition (error ‑17).
-This causes the Btrfs transaction to abort, resulting in a failed write operation.
-The flaw does not provide a path to code execution or privilege escalation; it simply disrupts normal filesystem activity.
-An attacker who can write to a Btrfs volume could repeatedly trigger the abort, leading to denial of service for that volume.
+The vulnerability is a logic error in the Linux kernel’s Btrfs chunk‑allocation routine.
+When a new chunk is requested and the internal chunk map contains non‑consecutive gaps, the routine incorrectly signals an EEXIST (error‑17) condition.
+This causes the Btrfs transaction to abort, aborting the write operation and returning an error to the caller.
+The flaw does not provide a path to code execution or elevation of privilege; its impact is limited to disrupting normal filesystem activity.
+Based on the description and typical Btrfs usage, it is inferred that an attacker who can write to a Btrfs volume could repeatedly trigger the abort by performing operations that force the faulty allocation logic, resulting in a denial of service for that volume.

 Affected Systems